NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 * **Ethical Considerations:** Addressing privacy concerns and ensuring ethical use of sensitive health data in compliance with regulations and standards.

 ## What's Next?
-BlindSight has the potential to evolve into a comprehensive global bio-surveillance network, incorporating advanced features such as real-time genomic sequencing, mobile health monitoring, and predictive analytics.
+'BlindSight' has the potential to evolve into a comprehensive global bio-surveillance network, incorporating advanced features such as real-time genomic sequencing, mobile health monitoring, and predictive analytics.
 Continued collaboration with international partners, ongoing research and development efforts, and investment in technology infrastructure will be key to realizing BlindSight's full potential in safeguarding public health and national security.

 ## Acknowledgments
-BlindSight draws inspiration from existing bio-surveillance initiatives such as HealthMap, ProMED, and the Global Health Security Agenda (GHSA).
+'BlindSight' draws inspiration from existing bio-surveillance initiatives such as HealthMap, ProMED, and the Global Health Security Agenda (GHSA).
 Special thanks to the healthcare professionals, researchers, and technology partners working tirelessly to advance the field of bio-surveillance and protect global health security.

 ## References